Create integration data structures in depth

 - If the data structure is merged (from parent to a child), all attributes show up in the child data structure.

-- If the full chain is kept, the data is stored “twice” - you should ensure that the data structure in the parent call is deleted completely as every attribute appears in the child data structure.
+- If the full chain is kept, the data is stored “twice” - ensure that the data structure in the parent call is deleted completely as every attribute appears in the child data structure.

 - Don’t leave the parent API call with the data structure as is - delete it where possible.